 The injection will block your surgical site pain for up to 36 hours.
 After that the pain from your surgery should be manageable with oral pain killers.
 In some cases you can be given additional shots if necessary.
 Consult with your doctor if you think you need additional injections.

 Is Transversus Abdominis Plane covered by insurance?

 TAPs are tried and tested medical procedures.
 Most insurance companies do cover them.

 Of course, much depends on what your insurance plan looks like.
 Our staff is happy to help you navigate the insurance process so you can maximize your coverage.

 Contact us to help treat your post-surgery abdominal pain

 Everyone has pain, either from surgery, chronic conditions, or trauma.
-Dr. Attaman and Dr. Cartier are here to help.
+Dr. Attaman is here to help.
 We deliver solutions for the full spectrum of pain, and care deeply about your comfort and quality of life.
 Call to make an appointment at your nearest office today.